efabio-jss/eu-gas-infrastructure-kmz-generator/README.md

 📘 Overview
 This repository provides a Python script that:

-Reads GeoJSON files representing nodes, pipelines, production sites, and storage facilities.
+Reads GeoJSON files extracted from entsog.eu representing nodes, pipelines, production sites, and storage facilities.
 Infers node types based on names and applies custom icons.
 Generates a KMZ file with styled points and lines for easy visualization.